 Who May Enter

-Eligible individuals (the “Entrant” or “You”) may submit multiple photographs that depict birdlife in any form to one of the following three divisions (each a “Division” or collectively the “Divisions”):
+Eligible individuals (the “Entrant” or “You”) may submit multiple photographs that depict birdlife in any form to one of the following four divisions (each a “Division” or collectively the “Divisions”):

-1. Professional: You must be 18 years of age or older as of January 6, 2017, and currently earning more than $5,000 per year producing or selling photographs.
+1. Professional: You must be 18 years of age or older as of January 7, 2019, and earned $5,000 or more in the 2018 calendar year producing or selling photographs.

 Ethical Bird Photography

 Audubon encourages every photographer to practice responsible bird photography.
 Prior to submitting any Photograph, you must read Audubon’s Guide to Ethical Bird Photography.
-A Photograph that appears to the Sponsors or Judges to be in violation of one of the following five rules is not eligible for Submission and, if submitted, will be disqualified at Audubon’s sole discretion.
+A Photograph that appears to the Sponsors or Judges to reflect one of the following situations is not eligible for Submission and, if submitted, will be disqualified at Audubon’s sole discretion.

 - Photographs showing birds that appear to be stressed or harassed by the photographer.